d2l-ai/d2l-en/chapter_multilayer-perceptrons/kaggle-house-price.md

 and attributes such as street type, year of construction, roof type, basement condition, etc.
 The features represent multiple data types.
-Year of construction, for example, is represented with integers roof type is a discrete categorical feature, other features are represented with floating point numbers.
+Year of construction, for example, is represented with an integer, roof type is a discrete categorical feature, other features are represented with floating point numbers.
 And here is where reality comes in: